glacambre/firenvim/README.md

 ### Choosing a command line

-You can chose between neovim's built-in command line, firenvim's command line and no command line at all by setting the localSetting named `cmdline` to either `neovim`, `firenvim` or `none`, e.g.:
+You can chose between Neovim's built-in command line, firenvim's command line and no command line at all by setting the localSetting named `cmdline` to either `neovim`, `firenvim` or `none`, e.g.:
 ```lua
 vim.g.firenvim_config.localSettings['.*'] = { cmdline = 'firenvim' }
 ```